Avadhoot94/Map_My_World/README.md

 Make sure the ```fixed frame``` in ```RViz``` is ```odom```

 #### 5. Launch the mapping node
-**Remember, relaunching the mapping node deletes any previously mapped database in place on launch start up!**
+**Remember, launching the mapping node deletes any previously mapped database in place on launch start up!**
 ```
 $ roslaunch my_robot mapping.launch
 ```